What are the Early Signs of a Chromosomal Abnormality?

 1. Miscarriage

-Miscarriage, when a developing baby dies in the womb before the 20th week of pregnancy, may be one of the earliest signs of a chromosomal abnormality.
-Some chromosomal abnormalities can cause a miscarriage.
-It is believed that up to 50% of miscarriages are due to the presence of a chromosomal abnormality in the fetus.
+Miscarriage, which occurs when a developing baby dies in the womb before the 20th week of pregnancy, may be an early sign of a chromosomal abnormality.
+Some chromosomal abnormalities can lead to miscarriage, and it is estimated that up to 50% of miscarriages are caused by chromosomal abnormalities in the fetus.

 2. Stillbirth